...

 © photo-ac.com

-So when the sky is clear, make an effort to get to Takatsukiyama Observation Deck.
+So when the sky is clear, make an effort to get to the Takatsukiyama Observation Deck.
 It will make your visit to Zamami Island even more unforgettable!

 Important: Especially in the summer, remember to bring insect repellent and apply sun protection often.
 Also, instead of sandals, sneakers are highly recommended.